harpendenrt/harpendenrt.github.io/legal.md

 If you use the contact form on the Site, we will store the information you provide for 30 days and use it to contact you by email or phone.
-If you subsequently continue to communicate with us, we will keep your information for longer, but you may as us to delete it at any time.
+If you subsequently continue to communicate with us, we will keep your information for longer, but you may ask us to delete it at any time.

 **CHANGES**